PombertLab/SYNY/README.md

 The default monochromatic color (blue) can be changed with the `--color` option (<i>e.g.</i> `--color red`).
 If desired, dotplots can instead be color-coded based on the query contigs/chromosomes with the the `--dotpalette` option; e.g. `--dotpalette inferno` (see this [URL](https://www.practicalpythonfordatascience.com/ap_seaborn_palette) for a detailed list of available palettes).

-Note that plotting large genomes can quickly eat up a lot of memory with these dotplots.
-If running out of memory, the process will be terminated automatically before a PNG image can be produced.
+Note that plotting large genomes can quickly eat up a lot of memory.
+When running out of memory, the process will be terminated automatically before a PNG image can be produced.

 #### Example 2 - <i>Encephalitozoon</i>
 Below is a quick example describing how to compare a total of three telomere-to-telomere (T2T) genomes from <i>Encephalitozoon</i> species [<i>E. intestinalis</i> ATCC 50506](https://pubmed.ncbi.nlm.nih.gov/37142951/), [<i>E. hellem</i> ATCC 50604](https://pubmed.ncbi.nlm.nih.gov/37142951/), and [<i>E. cuniculi</i> ATCC 50602](https://pubmed.ncbi.nlm.nih.gov/37142951/) using annotation data available in public databases.